-In 2008 Portland area voters expressed the value they place on animal welfare and water and energy conservation when they passed the \$125 million bond measure that funds habitat and infrastructure upgrades at the Oregon Zoo.
-As mandated by the bond measure, the Oregon Zoo Bond Citizens' Oversight Committee ("the committee") provides independent citizen review to help ensure the public's money is well spent.
-The committee's charge is to determine if the zoo improvement program is on the right path in terms of structure, expenditures and achievement of defined goals.
-This is the committee's annual report to the Metro Council and the community, presenting its findings on how the program has progressed during the period from January through December 2020.
+In 2008, Portland area voters expressed the value they place on animal welfare, conservation education, and resource conservation when they passed the \$125 million bond measure to fund habitat and infrastructure upgrades at the Oregon Zoo.
+As mandated by the bond measure, the Oregon Zoo Bond Citizens' Oversight Committee ("the committee") provided independent citizen review to help ensure the public's money was well spent.
+This is the committee's final report to the Metro Council and the community, presenting its summaries and findings on how the program progressed from passage of the bond measure in November 2008 through completion of the final projects in October 2021.